nightfly60/mySnake.lua/README.md

 # 🐍 Snake Game in Lua

 A lightweight **Snake game** written entirely in **Lua**, playable directly in the terminal.
-Move around, eat the stars ⭐, and try not to crash into the walls or yourself!
+Move around, eat the stars ⭐, and try not to crash into the walls or yourself !

 ---